RAFALAMAO/ORB_SLAM3_NOETIC/README.md

 ORBSLAM3 adapted for Ubuntu 20 and ROS Noetic if neccesary.

-***NOTE 1: THIS VERSION SAVE POINTS CLOUD MAP AFTER MONOCULAR ROS FINISH, AT PATH WHERE YOU RUN ROS NODE, "CloudMapROS.xyz" AND "KeyFrameTrajectory.txt" FILES.
-YOU CAN CHANGE THIS AT ORB_SLAM3_NOETIC/Examples/ROS/ORB_SLAM3/src/ros_mono.cc IN LINE 123.***

-***NOTE 1.1: IF CHANGE POINTS CLOUD MAP PATH, YOU NEED TO REBUILD ROS PACKAGE .***

 # Install modified Pangolin
 I added Pangolin version compatible with Ubuntu 20 and ORB_SLAM3, so, we need to install it.